Ray-Knight representation of flows of branching processes with competition by pruning of L\'evy trees: Introduction and main results

 The prototypical example of a continuum branching model with competition is the logistic branching process (LPB), introduced by Lambert in \cite{L1} by means of a Lamperti transform of spectrally positive Ornstein-Ulhenbeck processes.
 Alternatively, LBPs are defined as scaling limits of some discrete population models, where the death rate of each individual owed to competition, is proportional to the instantaneous population size.
 The aggregate competition rate results in that case into a negative drift, proportional to the squared population size (see \cite{L1} for details and further discussion).

-Generalizing that idea, we consider $g : [0,\infty) \to [0,\infty)$ a locally bounded function, which we refer to as the {\it competition mechanism}.
+Generalizing that idea, we consider $g : [0,\infty) \to [0,\infty)$ a locally bounded measurable function, which we call the {\it competition mechanism}.
 Heuristically, $g(z)$ is the rate at which an additional individual in a given population of size $z$ would be killed due to competition.
 We introduce a competitive analogue of \eqref{eqflow csbp}: